 For internal communicators, the challenge has been to sensitively build and promote the brand’s green credentials – raising awareness of company policies, encouraging staff to embrace these, and fostering sustainability as a competitive advantage.

 The promises and perils of new technology are never far from the headlines.
-But the number of companies undergoing digital transformation projects reflect how enticing the opportunities are.
+But the number of companies undergoing digital transformation projects reflects how enticing the opportunities are.

 That’s our wrap-up of 2019.
 Now that the end (of the year) is nigh, how do you feel?
 Contented or concerned?
 On top of it all – or behind the ball?
 Let us know!